Easy Water Bath Canning Tutorial: Step-By-Step Photos and Tips

 Some people use this method all the time and find it the best way to can.

-However, if you're like me and don't really like the taste/texture of canned beans, corn, potatoes, etc. you might find water-bath canning and freezing to be enough for your purposes.
-(What do we prefer instead?
+However, if you’re like me and don’t really like the taste or texture of canned green beans, corn, potatoes, etc. you might find water-bath canning and freezing to be enough for your preserving purposes.
+(What do we like instead?
 Frozen beans, peppers, and corn!)

 I can do all the things we love – all the tomato products, condiments, salsas, and jams – using quick and easy water bath canning.